 The Cote d’Argent is a 230-kilometre stretch of pure sandy beach – the longest (and damn sight finest) in Europe.
-It sits in the southwest corner of France on the Atlantic coast famous for surfing, holidaying, outdoor activities and eating.
+It sits in the southwest corner of France in the Nouvelle-Aquitaine region.
+The Atlantic coast is famous for surfing, holidaying, outdoor activities and eating.
 Locals will tell you that Napoleon loved it here and was the one to initiate building its seaside resorts.
 Located south from Bordeaux, head down into French Basque Country where you’ll find sandy but raw coastline, with beaches backed by sand dunes and huge pine forests.

-Here’s my guide to the 12 best things to do in Cote d’Argent.
+Here’s my guide to the 12 best things to do in Cote d’Argent in Nouvelle-Aquitaine, France.

 1. Base yourself in Moliets-et-Maa

-For a week’s holiday to this gorgeous area of France, one of the best things to do in Cote d’Argent is to base yourself in Moliets-et-Maa.
+For a week’s holiday to this gorgeous area of France, base yourself in Moliets-et-Maa.
 An hour and a half from Bordeaux and under an hour from Biarritz airport, it’s well positioned for city adventures, but offers just the opposite – sleepy surf-town life.

 Moliets is an 80s-built holiday town north of Biarritz.
 Don’t let the date put you off.
 It’s a set of villages, or clusters of villas, that have been designed around the golf course with winding roads through the pine forests.
 The villas are built in modern Landais style, and are private and peaceful.
 In fact, peace and calm pretty much sums up Moliets.